AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 * **What should be the impact with our delegated sub-domain we use to brand our communication?**

-    The sub-domain(s) used for marketing communication will remain the same.
-However, depending on the implementation, actions might will be needed on the client side:
+    The sub-domain(s) used for marketing communication remains the same.
+However, depending on the implementation, actions are needed on the client side:
-    * In case of sub-domain delegation to Adobe (default), Adobe will take care of all changes and ensure a seamless transition.
+    * In case of sub-domain delegation to Adobe (default), Adobe takes care of all changes and ensure a seamless transition.
-    * In case of CNAME setup (exception), the client will be requested to implement changes.
-Coordination with Adobe will be needed.
+    * In case of CNAME setup (exception), the client is requested to implement changes, in coordination with Adobe.

 ## Configuration and connectivity impacts